A. C. Shanmugam: Political career

+He stood from the Vellore Lok Sabha constituency in 2019 on a AIADMK ticket and lost.

-Needhi Katchi
+Puthiya Needhi Katchi

-Needhi Katchi, formerly Puthiya Needhi Katchi (translation: New Justice Party), is a political party in Tamil Nadu, headed by A.C.
-Shanmugam, a former AIADMK member.
+Puthiya Needhi Katchi (translation: New Justice Party), is a caste-based political party in Tamil Nadu founded by A.C.
+Shanmugam for the Mudaliar caste.
 The party was started just before the 2001 Tamil Nadu assembly election.
-The leader of the party claims to represent Mudaliars and Pillaimars castes significantly present from all over Tamilnadu.
-In September 2009, the party renamed itself as Needhi Katchi by dropping the pudhiya (lit. new) prefix.
+The leader of the party claims to represent Mudaliars and Pillaimars castes significantly present from all over Tamil Nadu.

 As of 2022, the party is still led by A. C. Shanmugam, and continues to ally with larger parties.

+Business

+He is also the founder and chancellor of Dr. M.G.R.
+Educational and Research Institute, Rajarajeswari Group of Institutions, and ACS group of institutions in Arani.